Are honors classes extra classes that I take in addition to my regular course load?

 How do I earn honors credit?

-There are three ways to earn honors credit:
+There are multiple ways to earn honors credit:

 - You may take a course specifically designated as an honors course.